 DefinitionThis section has been translated automatically.

-- harmless, symmetrically arranged, deep red, permanently or alternately persistent, mostly symmetrical facial erythema (possibly associated with bilateral swelling) as an expression of "inflammation-induced or vegetative irritation".
-Suction.
-Type rusticanus!
+- harmless, symmetrically arranged, saturated red, permanently or intermittently persisting, usually symmetrical facial erythema (possibly associated with bilateral swellings) as an expression of an "inflammation-induced or vegetative irritation".
+So-called Typus rusticanus!

-- often the appearance is associated with a keratosis pilaris, or is a partial symptom of a generalized keratosis pilaris syndrome
+- The appearance is often associated with keratosis pilaris or is a partial symptom of a generalized keratosis pilaris syndrome.

 ManifestationThis section has been translated automatically.

-- More frequent occurrence (in connection with keratosis pilaris) in the so-called type rusticanus.
+Frequent occurrence (in association with keratosis pilaris) in the so-called type rusticanus.

 You might also be interested in

 Chronic, asymptomatic (or asymptomatic; possibly slight feeling of tension), blurred, symmetrical, homogeneous redness (possibly with swelling) of the lateral cheeks as well as centrofacial parts of the face with sharp exclusion of the perioral region.
 Dry skin, possibly also slightly scaling.